k6l2/korl/README.md

 	`kcpp` repository.

 ## Build Procedures
-- Run `%KML_HOME%\misc\shell.bat`.
+- Run `%KML_HOME%\game\misc\shell.bat`.
 - Execute `build` from this windows shell.

 ## Visual Studio Debugger
-- Run `devenv build\win32-main.exe` to debug the project in Visual Studio.
+- Run `devenv build\Win32-KML.exe` to debug the project in Visual Studio.

 ## Optional Editor
-- Run `code .` to use VSCode, conveniently configured to build & debug in-editor.
+- Run `code ..` to use VSCode, conveniently configured to build & debug in-editor.

 ## Create a New Game Project Procedures
 - Follow `Installation Procedures` above to install KML somewhere.
 - Create a new directory anywhere.
+- Copy the `%KML_HOME%\game` directory contents into this new directory.
-- Copy `misc\shell.bat` into this directory in the same folder structure & edit the options as you see fit.
+- Edit the contents of `misc\shell.bat` in the new directory as you see fit.
-- Copy `code\game.*` into this directory in the same folder structure.
-- Optionally, copy the `.vscode` folder into this directory.
+- Optionally, copy the `%KML_HOME%\.vscode` folder into the new directory.

+## Developing a New Game Project Procedures
+- Follow `Build Procedures` using the new directory instead of `%KML_HOME%\game`.
-- Follow the `Build Procedures` & `Visual Studio Debugger` steps in this document for this directory.
+- Follow `Visual Studio Debugger` using whatever you set `kmlApplicationName` in `misc\shell.bat` instead of `Win32-KML`.exe.
-- Optionally, follow `Optional Editor` for this directory.
+- Optionally, follow `Optional Editor` for this new directory using `.` instead of `..`.
 - We gucci, fam'.